plasmacel/makekit/MANUAL.md

 #### `mk reconfig BUILD_TYPE`

 Removes the build configuration of the specified `BUILD_TYPE` and re-creates it from scratch.
+The built binaries remain unchanged.
 This command is recommended if `CMakeLists.txt` has been changed.

 #### `mk refresh BUILD_TYPE`